 In the case where $(X,0)$ is a germ of curve singularity, limits of secants and limits of tangents coincide.
 Consequently the sets $C_3(X,0)$ and $C_4(X,0)$ are the same, and these are a finite union of lines that can be determined directly either from the equations of $(X,0)$ or from the parametrizations of each of its branches.
-Thus, still in the context of curves, we address the following natural problem:

-In 1972, Stutz showed that if $(X,0)$ is an analytic singular curve in $(\mathbb{C}^n,0)$, then $C_5(X,0)$ has dimension $2$ (\cite[Lemma 3.15]{stutz}).
+In 1972, Stutz showed that if $(X,0)$ is an analytic singular curve in $(\mathbb{C}^n,0)$, then $C_5(X,0)$ has dimension $2$ (\cite[Lem.
+3.15]{stutz}).
 Some years later, Brian\c{c}on, Galligo and Granger showed that if $(X,0)$ is a singular germ of reduced curve, then $C_5(X,0)$ is a finite union of planes, each of them containing at least one tangent of $(X,0)$ (\cite[Prop.
 IV.1]{briancon}).

-Inspired by the result of Brian\c{c}on Galligo and Granger, we present an explicit canonical procedure to find the $C_5$-cone of an analytic curve singularity $(X,0)$ in $(\mathbb{C}^n,0)$ starting from the Puiseux parametrizations of its branches.
+In 2002, Krasi\'nski, gave in \cite{Krasinsky} formulas to determine the planes of the $C_5$-cone of a curve, starting from the parametrizations of each of its branches.
+He also gave a bound on the number of these planes.

+In this work, we start by describing the procedure given by Krazi\'nski in \cite{Krasinsky}.
 We call it the ``$C_5$-procedure'' and present it in Theorem \ref{generalcase1}.